 Don’t Ignore a Poorly Done Root Canal

-Like other dental issues such as having cavities filled, the longer you wait to fix a poorly done root canal, the more painful and expensive it will be.
-Untreated infections can spread to other teeth and the gums.
+Like other dental issues, such as having cavities filled, the longer you wait to fix a poorly done root canal, the more painful and expensive it will be.
+Untreated infections can spread to surrounding teeth and gums.
 In severe cases, bacteria can cause serious sinus infections or even bone loss in the jaw.

-If you suspect that your root canal has failed, it is best to seek the help of a dentist or endodontist immediately.
+If you suspect a root canal has been done poorly or incorrectly, it is important to get a second opinion.
 Use our online search tool to find another dentist in the area for that second opinion.

 This post has been updated and was originally published on May 27, 2019.